Home | Prices | Contact Us | Courses: Power BI - Excel - Python - SQL - Generative AI - Visualising Data - Analysing Data

 Power BI has two parts:

-- Power BI Desktop, a free application for building reports (Windows only)
+- Power BI Desktop, a free application for building reports (Windows only).
+Used by report designers.

 - Power BI Service, a cloud service for report consumers: read and interact with reports